Tangled Up (Girls Aloud album): Composition and themes

 Unlike the group's previous records, Tangled Up is a pop album that consistently incorporates elements of electropop, dance music, Europop and various EDM sub-genres.
 Regarding the sound and production, Alexis Petridis of the Guardian found the material to be "witty, diverse and experimental", whilst Digital Spy contributor Nick Levine believed it to be "their most danceable album to date".
 Tangled Up was the group's first album to not include cover songs or traditional ballads.
 Group member Nadine Coyle said that the tracks from Tangled Up were "all in the same vein," contrary to their previous releases, of which she described the song selection as "quite random".
 There are several themes discussed throughout the record, including melancholy, love, relationships, sex and femeninity.
 Girls Aloud co-wrote two of the twelve tracks on the album: "Sexy!
 No No No..." and "Crocodile Tears".
-They also co-wrote and recorded a song titled "Hoxton Heroes", which pokes fun at indie bands.
+A leftover track titled "Dog Without A Bone", was originally written in 2006 in an attempt to come up with a lead single for the group's first compilation album, The Sound of Girls Aloud: The Greatest Hits, however, "Something Kinda Ooooh" was released instead.
+The group also co-wrote and recorded a song titled "Hoxton Heroes", which pokes fun at indie bands.
 The song was deemed too controversial for Tangled Up and therefore omitted from the album; however, the song was released as a B-side to the third single off the album "Can't Speak French".
 Cheryl Cole stated that whilst they never intended to enter the industry as "brilliant lyricists", they felt "comfortable with writing bits and pieces".